Shopping

 Whilst a range of thirteen different grind settings might not sound like much, it’s more than enough to cater to a range of coffee drinkers.
 You can adjust them manually or use the screen to select different strengths and flavor profiles that you want in your coffee.
 The smart technology will remember your preferences for the next time you drink coffee, so you can tailor every different coffee to suit your tastes exactly.

 The only reason this isn't at the top of the buying guide is the price tag.
 The luxurious offering comes at a cost.
-If you're not buying the Eletta Explore in a sale it will cost you over $1,500.
+If you're not buying the Eletta Explore in the Black Friday sales, it will cost you over $1,500.
 If that's within your budget, it's more than worth it, but for most people reading this it's a very steep sum.

 There's more information in my De'Longhi Eletta Explore review.